-Current Law: There is a graduated rate structure imposed on the taxable income of corporations of 15%, 25%, 34%, and 35%.
-Two additional surtaxes can apply the first of which eliminates the benefits of the 15% and 25% rates for taxable income between \$100,000 and \$335,000.
-The second surtax eliminates the benefit of the 34% rate for taxable income between \$15 million and \$18,333,333.
-Certain personal service corporations pay the 35% tax rate on all taxable income.
+Current Law: There is a graduated rate structure imposed on the taxable income of corporations of 15 percent, 25 percent, 34 percent, and 35 percent.
+Two additional surtaxes can apply, the first of which eliminates the benefits of the 15 percent and 25 percent rates for taxable income between \$100,000 and \$335,000.
+The second surtax eliminates the benefit of the 34 percent rate for taxable income between \$15 million and \$18,333,333.
+Certain personal service corporations pay the 35 percent tax rate on all taxable income.